Playground Replacement Program

-The selected playgrounds have been identified from a biennial playground safety audit undertaken by City of Newcastle on all of its playground sites across the City.
+Playgrounds are selected and identified from a biennial playground safety audit we undertook on all of our playground sites across the City.
 From this safety audit every playground is given a condition rating which determines its priority within our renewal program.

 2018/2019 Completed Playground Replacements